Devel0pmentHero/Q/README.md

  ->Execute("SELECT ID, Name, Price, Description FROM Shop.Products WHERE Stock <= 20");
 ```

-Connecting to a database using a default Provider via global config.
+### Connecting to a database using a default Provider via global config
+The Q facade checks upon load if there's a global "QConfig" constant array defined and if so
+uses its values to automatically connect to a "default" database.
+If you're only using a single database connection in your project, you can define the credentials in your app config
+and simply call the Q facade from wherever you need it.

 ```PHP
 const QConfig = [